tytydraco/yessleep/out/I_Was_Stranded_in_the_Australian_Outback_Something_Hunted_Me_Part_3.md

 Jirra nods, a faint smile touching his lips, his eyes reflecting the fire's glow.

-We settle into our makeshift camp, the fire casting a warm, comforting light in the cool night air.
 Jirra sits close to the fire, his posture rigid, eyes fixed on the darkness beyond the flickering flames.
 As the night deepens, his eyelids droop occasionally, and his head nods forward before he snaps back to alertness.

 I notice his struggle.
 Through a series of gestures, I suggest taking turns sleeping, ensuring one of us is always on the lookout.
 I tap my chest and then point to the surrounding darkness, indicating that I'll take the first watch while he rests.